PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 ## Conclusion

-Further details are available within the [thesis](https://arxiv.org/abs/2011.05759); but feel free to leave questions or comments below (or [contact me](https://www.preciouschicken.com/blog/about/)).
+Further details are available within the [thesis](https://arxiv.org/abs/2011.05759); but  questions or comments are welcome below.
+For more involved discussion please feel free to [contact me](https://www.preciouschicken.com/blog/about/) directly.